LethalCompanyModding/UnityDebuggerAssistant/README.md

 ## Current Features

-- Listens for Harmony or MonoMod Patches
+- Enumerates patches from both Harmony and MonoMod/HookGenPatcher
-- Outputs a list of all plugins that modify a specific method when an Exception is thrown targeting that method
+- Outputs a list of all plugins that modify a specific method when an Exception is thrown within that method
 - Includes useful symbols for debugging such as:
+  - Calling Method for the throwing method
   - Defining Assembly Name for the throwing method
-  - PluginInfo GUID, Name and Version for Assemblies that contain bepinex plugins
+    - PluginInfo GUID, Name and Version for Assemblies that contain BepinEx plugins

 ## How Does This Help Me?